P4storn/vibratrickler-v2/Setup_manual.md

 # About this document
 - I try to consistently use physical pin numbers on the RPi - i.e. how your would count them on the board.
+- You are expected to be able to install, update and upgrade an RPi yourself.
+If not, there are tons of how-tos on the interwebz.
+- I do my stuff on a Windows PC.If your'e using Linux or Mac, some commands may differ.
+- My RPi has IP 192.168.0.27.
+Please replace any occurances with yours.

-# Install OS
+# Install and update OS
 1. Install Raspberry OS Lite on SD card.
 Configure user Pi, Wifi and SSH. _[Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_latest.exe) is highly recommended - use Ctrl-Shift-X to open Settings._
 1. Boot RPi.
 Find IP adress, on screen or DHCP server.
 1. ssh pi@192.168.0.27 (replace with your IP). _To reset fingerprint for SSH: `ssh-keygen -R 192.168.0.27`_

-All actions below are on/in the pi.
+    - You should now be logged in to your RPi.
+1. `sudo apt-get update` _Update APT_
+1. `sudo apt-get upgrade` _Upgrade Linux_
 1. `sudo raspi-config` > System > Network at boot > No _Speeds up boot._

 # WiringPi and safe shutdown button
-_You don't NEED a physical power-button for your RPi, but you might go crazy without it._ Creds to @drogon for this library!
+_You don't NEED a physical power-button for your RPi, but you might go crazy without it.
+Plus you should get to know WiringPi asap anyways._ Creds to @drogon for this library!
 Lots more info at http://wiringpi.com/.
 1. Install WiringPi (for GPIO):
     - `wget https://project-downloads.drogon.net/wiringpi-latest.deb`
     - `sudo dpkg -i wiringpi-latest.deb`